Stimulated Raman scattering in the degenerate regime: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the Natural Science Foundation of Shanghai (No. 19YF1453200), the National Natural Science Foundation of China (Nos.
-11775144 and 1172109), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDA01020304).
+11775144 and 1172109), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant Nos.
+XDA25050800 and XDA25050100).
 The authors would like to acknowledge the OSIRIS Consortium, consisting of UCLA and IST (Lisbon, Portugal) for providing access to the OSIRIS 4.0 framework.
-Work supported by NSF ACI-1339893.